rebub/web-portfolio/README.md

 # sandro's web portfolio

-## 💻 My web portfolio is composed of:
+## 💻 My web portfolio was made with:

+- JS
+- CSS
 - HTML5
-- CSS3
-- JS

 ## 📟 Coded in:

 - Visual Studio Code

-## 💥 Details

 ### A few cool things that it has such as:

-- Everything is smoothly animated
-- A proper dark/light mode with a switch toggle that saves the user's choice.
+- A proper dark/light mode that is saved.
-- Website is dynamic and works as intented in a screen as small as 225px by 575px.
+- Everything is smoothly animated and responsive.

 ## ✅ And guess what?
 It's [Live](http://sandro-santos.com)!